 For students conducting (or who have conducted) research, one of the best people to provide mentoring is your research director.
 For those not engaged in research, we strongly encourage you to consult with at least one member of the faculty of your choosing who can guide and support your academic and professional development.
 You should feel free to initiate contact at any time.

 Please see these guidelines for more information and for tips on how to approach mentoring meetings.

-Please note that Undergraduate Dean Arnold is also happy to meet with you to discuss mentoring options, either during his open office hours in 121 Gilman (M/Th 1-2 pm), via a Zoom meeting, or by appointment.
+Please note that Undergraduate Dean Arnold is also happy to meet with you to discuss mentoring options via a Zoom meeting, or by appointment.
 Email him for details.
 Building a solid, professional relationship with a faculty mentor can be invaluable and may lead to long-lasting benefits well beyond your time as an undergraduate.
 We strongly urge you to take advantage of this opportunity.